awsautomation/dev-picluster/README.md

 - Built-in web terminal to easily run commands on nodes
 - Integrate the Kibana dashboard into PiCluster
 - Integrates with Elasticsearch to store the PiCluster logs.
-- Automatic container failover to different nodes.
+- Automatic container failover to different nodes
+- Pull container images from a registry

 ## Prerequisites